 When I was done, these 2, 1″ notebooks was all the space all those movies took up!
 LOVING that! ♥

-The DVD sleevesthat I used are able to hold DVD’s on both sides.
+The DVD sleeves (affiliate link) that I used are able to hold DVD’s on both sides.
 I wanted to keep things a little easier for all of us to handle, so I only put movies on one side of the sleeve.
 It meant I used a lot more sleeves, but I think it will work better for us in the long run.

-At some point, I need to finish this project.
-I want to make cute covers for the notebooks as well as dividers for inside the notebooks that indicate the different categories in our binders.
+Since this was originally posted, I’ve created cute covers for the notebooks as well as dividers for inside the notebooks that indicate the different categories in our binders.
+You can read about those in that post or you can see and purchase them right here:

 For now, I placed the notebooks on the shelves above the cabinet which holds the games.
 I gained a bunch of space on this shelf by sending a set of books back to my cousin.
 Now there was plenty of room for the notebooks.